Rosa-Kang/dailyReact/README.md

 . useEffect
 useEffect Hook is a hook that is used to control what happens depending on which stage of the lifecycle it is.
+**useEffect lets you synchronize a component with an external system.

+. what does <React.StrictMode> do?
+React.StrictMode highlights potential issues in a programme.
+It works encapsulating a portion of your full application as a component. **In Strict Mode, React double invokes render methods in order to flush out potential side effects.